Hey, I’m Dr. Ahou Line

 • Professional Consultation (individual)

 • Professional Consultation (Private Practice or Mental Health Organization): 10- hour minimum.
-This will include:
+This includes:

 • 1 hour: individual initial consultation with organization leaders to determine needs for the practice related to parent involvement.